Generation Victorian (GenV)

 2021

 Nkyekyer J, Clifford SA, Mensah FK, Wang Y, Chiu L, Wake M. (2021).
-Maximizing Participant Engagement, Participation, and Retention in Cohort Studies Using Digital Methods: Rapid Review to Inform the Next Generation of Very Large Birth Cohorts Journal of Medical Internet Research, 23(5), e23499.
+Maximizing Participant Engagement, Participation, and Retention in Cohort Studies Using Digital Methods: Rapid Review to Inform the Next Generation of Very Large Birth Cohorts.
+J Med Internet Res, 23(5), e23499.
 DOI: 10.2196/23499

 Sung V, Williams K, Perlow E, Hu YJ, Ahern S, Said JM, Karanatsios B, Hopper JL, McNeil JJ, Donnan L, Goldfeld S, Wake M. (2021).
-Enhancing Value and Uptake for Whole-Population Cohorts of Children and Parents: Methods to Integrate Registries into the Generation Victoria Cohort Children, 8(4), 285.
+Enhancing Value and Uptake for Whole-Population Cohorts of Children and Parents: Methods to Integrate Registries into the Generation Victoria Cohort.
+Children (Basel), 8(4).
 DOI: 10.3390/children8040285

 Study Contacts | |